 In summer 2016, I am opening my new lab at University College London as a MRC Career Development Fellow.
 My lab will be located on Russell Square at the new Max Planck Centre for Computational Psychiatry and Ageing Research.
 I am also affiliated with the Wellcome Trust Centre for Neuroimaging.

 My research combines computational modeling with neuroimaging, pharmacology, and neurophysiology to study the relationship between decisions and emotions across the lifespan and in people with depression.
 I developed a computational and neural model of happiness that links rewards and expectations to subjective feelings and to dopamine:

-My colleagues and I developed the smartphone app The Great Brain Experiment.
-Download it for iPhone or Android to participate in our research.
-Play the game 'What makes me happy?' to contribute to my research on decision making and happiness.
+I helped develop the smartphone app The Great Brain Experiment.
+Download it for iPhone or Android to contribute to our research!